laksmanayudha/forum-app/README.md

 This project using CI/CD with GitHub Action and Vercel.

-For testing purpose use <mark>npm run test</mark> then choose option to run all tests, and use <mark>npm run e2e</mark> to run end to end test with Cypress.
+For testing purpose use `npm run test` then choose option to run all tests, and use `npm run e2e` to run end to end test with Cypress.

 # Reducer Function Test
 The test file available in each state folder.
 Tested reducer: